assyrianic/Tagha/README.md

-# Crown Virtual Machine
+# Tagha Virtual Machine
+"tagha" is Aramaic for "crown".
-Crown is minimal yet complex stack-based virtual machine, written in C, designed to run C. Why is it named 'Crown'?
+Tagha is a minimal yet complex stack-based virtual machine, written in C, designed to run C. Why is it named "crown"?
 Because C is king in the programming world :P

 ## Purpose:
 to be an embeddable C-as-scripting-language scripting engine for C or C++ programs.
-The plan is to ~~create or~~ use a C compiler frontend to generate and run bytecode on this vm.
+The plan is to ~~create or~~ use a C compiler's backend to generate and run bytecode on this vm.

 ## Why?:
 so far, the only C interpreters (that I currently know of) are **CINT**, **PicoC**, **TCC [1]** and **Ch**: